oconnor0/FourthWorld/Prototype.md

 Daily
 Utility

-Either specific numbers of each you can use - like 3 encounter powers (and can choose any you have) -or- have 3 differenct encounter powers that can each be used once.
+Either specific numbers of each you can use - like 3 encounter powers (and can choose any you have) -or- have 3 different encounter powers that can each be used once.

 At certain levels, change Daily power of certain level or lower to Encounter power.
 Maybe Fireball starts as daily at level 3 but at level 7 can become an encounter power.